Indigenous Research Chair in Nursing

 This project is funded by the Ontario Network Environments for Indigenous Health Research (NEIHR).

 Dr. Graham is working with Muskoday First Nation to develop a community wellness plan based on the Cree Spiritual Laws.
 Mr. Austin Tootoosis (kihte-ayak) will provide the first virtual seminar, Recovery: Reclaiming and Rebuilding our Indigenousness, for Indigenous communities.

-The University of Saskatchewan’ Office of the Vice-Provost Indigenous Engagement has created an Anti-Racism and Anti-Oppression website with numerous resources.
+The University of Saskatchewan’ Office of the Vice-Provost Indigenous Engagement has created an Anti-Racism and Anti-Oppression website.

-Indigenous Canada is a 12-lesson Massive Open Online Course (MOOC) from the Faculty of Native Studies, University of Alberta that explores Indigenous histories and contemporary issues in Canada.
+Indigenous Canada is a 12-lesson Massive Open Online Course (MOOC) from the University of Alberta Faculty of Native Studies that explores Indigenous histories and contemporary issues in Canada.
 Created from an Indigenous perspective, this course explores key issues facing Indigenous peoples today from a historical and critical perspective highlighting national and local Indigenous-settler relations.
 Topics for the 12 lessons include the fur trade and other exchange relationships, land claims and environmental impacts, legal systems and rights, political conflicts and alliances, Indigenous political activism, and contemporary Indigenous life and art.
 The course takes about 21 hours to complete, and is 100% online and free to audit.
 You can also earn a certificate for a small fee.

-National Indigenous People’s Day: June 21 is National Indigenous Peoples Day.
-This is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures and outstanding contributions of First Nations, Inuit and Métis peoples.
+National Indigenous People’s Day: June 21st is National Indigenous People’s Day.
+This is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures, and outstanding contributions of First Nations, Inuit, and Métis peoples.

 Barbara Colvin MA BSHEc